-- Arithmetical errors or typos; - Coursework submitted was excluded in grade calculation; - Grading appears to be based on impermissible factors such as discrimination, bias, or retaliation.
+- Calculation errors or typos; - Coursework submitted was excluded in grade calculation; - Grading appears to be based on impermissible factors such as discrimination, bias, or retaliation.

-A student who believes that the student's efforts and achievement have not been reflected by the final grade obtained may file a grade appeal by filling the Grade Change Appeal Form within two weeks of receiving the grade.
-Similarly, a faculty can also claim an error and want to complete the same form and submit it to the Registrar's office with supporting documentation.
+A student who believes that efforts and achievement have not been reflected by the final grade obtained may file a grade appeal by completing the Grade Change Appeal Form within two weeks of receiving the grade.
+Similarly, faculty may also claim an error and complete the same form and submit it to the Registrar's with supporting documentation.

-The student's appeal is first received by the faculty member who has offered the course.
-If the issue remains unresolved after the faculty member's review of the appeal, then the student may appeal in writing to the Chief Academic Officer within seven (7) days of the faculty member's decision.
+The student's appeal is first received by the

+faculty member who has offered the course.
+If the issue remains unresolved after the faculty member's review of the appeal, the student may appeal in writing to the Chair of the department.
+If the issue is not resolved, the final appeal is to the Chief Academic Officer within seven (7) days of the Chair's decision.

-The Chief Academic Officer will convene an academic committee meeting with faculty and staff members, and both the student and faculty member involved in the dispute will be invited to present the student's side of the issue.
+The Chief Academic Officer will convene an academic committee meeting consisting of the Chair of the department with faculty and staff members, and both the student and faculty member involved in the dispute will be invited to present to the committee.
 The academic committee will then vote for a resolution, and both the student and the faculty member will be notified of its decision within seven (7) days.
 The decision made by the academic committee is final and cannot be appealed further.